 I admired the delicious-looking smoked fish steaks and the stall holder handed me some to try.
 They were delicious and not expensive at all.
 If we could take food home, I’d certainly be buying supplies from here.

-Situated in the very heart of Bergen, the Bergen Fish Market is definitively worth a visit.Do YOU have any ideas on this?
-Please comment.
+Situated in the very heart of Bergen, the Bergen Fish Market is definitively worth a visit.If you think of anything I left out of this post, please feel free to put that on the comment.